surfaceocean/kernelsu_oneplus_7_pro_lineageos_guacamole/README.md

 # Notice
 1. The build is updated weekly.
 I will mark the personally tested versions here.
+2. This device uses a non-GKI kernel, and KernelSU v0.9.5 is the last supported version for it.

 # Working versions
 - v20240918